Splix1/Speedruns.Backend/README.md

 ## This repository contains the backend for my [speedrun.com](https://www.speedrun.com/) clone.
 This is a fun project to further learn C#/.NET and build upon those skills.

-## The backend will consist primarily of C#/ASP.NET using the Entity Framework.
+## The backend will consist primarily of C#/ASP.NET following the repository pattern using the Entity Framework.

 ## General Database Schema:
 * User (1 to many w/ Runs) - UserName, ImageUrl, YoutubeLink, TwitchLink, Runs